dustinlikens/node-promises-async-await-readme-abp-11-17/README.md

 ![Module Exports](https://cl.ly/ngj3/Image%202017-11-13%20at%205.07.38%20PM.png)

+You can see the [full example](https://github.com/learn-co-curriculum/node-module-exports-readme) of [`module.exports`](https://github.com/learn-co-curriculum/node-module-exports-readme/blob/master/greeting.js) in and `require` in [`cli.js`](https://github.com/learn-co-curriculum/node-module-exports-readme/blob/master/cli.js)
 ## Advanced Exports and Requires

 There is more advanced usage of exports and requires but this simple single export and require is enough for now.